Watch! Adem Fehmi On Games For Separation Anxiety

 Some of the signs that indicate that your dog may be experiencing Separation Anxiety may include: urinating, defecating while you are around, pacing, pawing, barking, digging, chewing - just to name a few.

-Behaviourist Adem Fehmi shows us four games to help build your dog’s confidence and independence so they can cope whilst being left alone.
+Behaviourist Adem Fehmi uses positive reinforcement training in his four games to help build your dog’s confidence and independence so they can cope whilst being left alone.

 Even if your dog doesn’t experience separation anxiety these games can prove really useful by enriching your dog’s day.